omidbimo/JES/documentation.md

  * With 16-bit descriptors, the parser can address up to 65534 nodes */
 #define JES_USE_32BIT_NODE_DESCRIPTOR

+/* JES_ENABLE_FAST_KEY_SEARCH
+ * Enables hash table–based key lookup for faster access to keys in JSON objects.
+ *
+ * When defined, JES uses a hash table to accelerate key lookups within JSON objects.
+ * This improves performance in larger JSON documents with many keys, particularly
+ * when key access is frequent.
+ *
+ * For small or simple JSON structures (typically a few kilobytes), linear search is often
+ * more efficient and faster due to minimal overhead and lower memory usage.
+In such cases,
+ * it is recommended to keep fast key search disabled.
+ *
+ * Note: When fast key search is enabled, the user must provide a **larger memory buffer**
+ * for the JES context to accommodate the internal hash table structure.
+ * Insufficient memory may lead to parsing failures.
+ */
+#define JES_ENABLE_FAST_KEY_SEARCH
 ```

 ### Core Data Structures